unicornultrafoundation/hyperion/README.md

 make -j
 ```

-This will build the required docker images (make sure you have Docker access permissions!) and the Norma go application.
+This will build the required docker images (make sure you have Docker access permissions!) and the Hyperion go application.
 To run tests, use

 ```
 make test